Probiotic Capsules vs Fermented Foods

 Where probiotic capsules stand out

 The main advantage of capsules is targeting.
-Supplement labels can list the genus, species, and strain, along with viable cell count.
+Supplement labels can list the genus, species, and strain, along with viable CFU count.
 That makes it easier to compare one product with another and to ask whether a specific strain has been studied for the concern you care about.

 That labeling detail matters because probiotic effects are not one-size-fits-all.
 If you are trying to be precise, capsules usually give you more information to work with than a general food label.
 If you want help decoding that information, see how to read a supplement label.